 • Community Council Twitter account – this has now been set up at https://twitter.com/cbmcommunity.
 If on Twitter follow @cbmcommunity.

 • Ten meetings open to the public during the year

 • Posting of meeting agendas and minutes at the Cults library

 • Occasional use of the Next Door website to seek input from local residents

 • Participation in local festivals and events, including planning exhibitions

 • In addition, the contact details of the Community Council Officers are made public.

 Consultation – capturing a representative set of community views.
 The Community Council relies on the public to come forward with views on matters of importance to them, either by raising them at the monthly meetings or by contacting the Community Council directly using telephone, email or postal mail.
 We occasionally use simple surveys to gather views using our website and Facebook page.
 Is there a better way to capture a wider set of opinions that does not require significant time and effort?

-- The Community Council website and Facebook page enable the quick sharing of information with local residents and those residents can respond using either email or Facebook comments/messages.
+1. The Community Council website and Facebook page enable the quick sharing of information with local residents and those residents can respond using either email or Facebook comments/messages.
 These tools do require a public interest and ability to use them to make them useful.
-As of January 2020 there were over 1124 Followers and 1021 Likes for our Facebook page; visits to the website are unknown.
+As of January 2021, there were over 1573 Followers of our Facebook page; visits to the website are unknown.
 Twitter usage is still limited.
 The Facebook page has also helped some residents who needed support during the current Covid-19 pandemic reach out and ask for help.

 2. The MBC News magazine is issued quarterly (Feb, May, Aug, Nov) to 4,800 homes and it provides a useful means of providing news on things that have happened and information on longer wavelength future matters.